Boyadjie/angular-training/Workbook/11_routing.md

 When visiting the page `http://localhost:4200/basket`:

 - If there are items in the basket, the `Basket` component should be displayed
-- It the basket is empty, an alternate `BasketEmpty` component should be displayed
+- It the basket is empty, an alternate `EmptyBasket` component should be displayed

 Let's do this!